gloriag-dev/gloriag-dev/README.md

 # Hi there!

-Helo, my name is Gloria, I love to create __unforgettable__ and __enjoyable__ web experiences !:woman_technologist: 🖥️ 💻 📱
+Hello hello hello, my name is Gloria, I love to create __unforgettable__ and __enjoyable__ web experiences !:woman_technologist: 🖥️ 💻 📱

 It's been a long time since I first desired to become a developer and last year I took the chance to __shake up my life__ embracing the art of coding.

-July 2020 - I enrolled in a Full-Stack course but before the end of it I was hired at __RED Software System__ as Junior Developer intern in 📍Monza, Italy.
+July 2020 - I enrolled in a Full-Stack course but before the end of it I was hired at __RED Software Systems__ as Junior Developer intern in 📍Monza, Italy.
 That's where __IT ALL__ begun and one day I'll become a full stack developer as well💻.
-While not working I always took a chance to learn and code for personal projects, that helped me land a better position: I am now a Frontend Developer @ __Open Reply__ and I moved to my favourity city in Italy, 📍Milan.
+While not working I always take a chance to learn and code for personal projects, which helped me land a better position: I am now a Frontend Developer @ __Open Reply__ and I moved to my favourite city in Italy, 📍Milan.

 Here in this repo you can find my tech stack, my work experience and my projects, one day there'll be plenty of them!